-From Idaho Springs, it’s about a 12 mile drive.
+From Idaho Springs, it’s about a 12 mile drive to the St. Mary’s Glacier Trail parking lot.
 Most of that is winding up a mountain until you come to the can’t-miss-it rocky trailhead, and two parking areas.
 (Pay $5 at an honor box for parking).

 I’m not gonna lie.
 The half-mile hiking trail straight up to a clearing around the lake is strewn with large rocks and boulders, and not “easy” in any sense of the word.
 But, if you are a Boomer like me, and game for a workout, hiking poles and the right shoes should suffice if you slow down and pick your way carefully.

-The payoff is great – especially if you push on another ¾ of a mile or so to the summit overlooking the water and mountains beyond.
+The payoff is great – especially if you push on another ¾ of a mile or so to the summit overlooking the water and views of the Rocky Mountains beyond.
 Hypnotic.